 In Syria, violence on a country-wide scale is having a huge impact on Syrian youth, upending the dreams and life plans for education, marriage, family, and employment.
 Since 2011, the war has forced 6 million refugees to flee Syria and forced 12 million more into homelessness inside the country.

 All over the country, youth and young adults are designing responses to meet enormous need.
-The Syrian Society for Social Development, our Syrian national partner, provides “livelihood tool kits” to help people return to work.
-Livelihood tool kits provide essential tools for workers to practice their trade.
+The Syrian Society for Social Development, our Syrian national partner, provides "Lively Hood Tool Kit" to help people return to work.
+Lively Hood Tool Kit provides essential tools for workers to practice their trade.

 This program has particularly benefited young women – many of whom are entering the work force for the first time as electricians and plumbers to support their families as the sole breadwinner.